Tuesday, December 31, 2024

 Her new tag partner hesitated, daunted by the enormity of her next question.
 "Can I use your bathroom?"

 That one caught Alicia off-guard.
 "Sure.
-I'm sure it's a bit smaller than what you're used to," Alicia chuckled while nudging the car door open with her head.
+I'm guessing it's a bit smaller than what you're used to," she chuckled while nudging the car door open with her head.
 "Watch your step.
 It can get pretty-" Gopher hole again.
 "Yeah."

 Something sat wrong in Alicia's stomach.
 She couldn't place it until she saw it: an unusual brightness up the road behind them, a little over a block-and-a-half away.
 Headlights.

 Headlights that went dark when she noticed them.
-The two shuffled side-by-side in the pale glow of dim, distant street lights beneath a thatched roof of bare branches.
+Party Girl and Alicia shuffled side-by-side in the pale glow of dim, distant street lights beneath a thatched roof of bare branches.

 "Sorry, it gets pretty-" Alicia postponed her apology until her eyes finished adjusting.
 Party Girl reached into her purse for her cellular phone and flipped it open.
 It wasn't much, but it was light.
 "Thanks!
 I bet that comes in handy."